ThrillStays

 Updated for 2026 — Accurate as of February 2026.

 Despite its extraordinary offering, Slovenia remains dramatically undervisited relative to its neighbors.
-In 2024, Italy received 67 million visitors.
-Slovenia, which shares a border and offers comparable Alpine scenery at lower prices, received 6.5 million.
-The gap is closing — visitor numbers grew 18% in 2024 — but the country remains genuinely uncrowded outside the Lake Bled peak window of July and August.
+Italy received 67 million visitors in 2024.
+Slovenia, which shares a border and offers comparable Alpine scenery at lower prices, received 6.5 million — though the gap is closing fast.
+Foreign tourist arrivals grew 9% in the first half of 2025 alone, with overnight stays hitting 6.9 million in the first six months of the year.
+The Soča Valley is now recognized globally as one of 2026’s most powerful adventure destinations, leading Slovenia’s seven top adventure regions.

-Key Takeaway: Slovenia is Europe’s best value alpine destination.
-Accommodation is 30–50% cheaper than comparable Austrian or Swiss options; the adventure activities (canyoning, kayaking, via ferrata, hiking) are equally spectacular and similarly well-operated.
-This gap will narrow as visitor numbers grow — visit in 2026 while it holds.
+Key Takeaway: Slovenia is Europe’s best-value alpine adventure destination.
+Accommodation runs 30-50% cheaper than comparable Austrian or Swiss options; the adventure activities (canyoning, kayaking, via ferrata, hiking) are equally spectacular and similarly well-operated.
+This gap will narrow as visitor numbers grow.

 Getting to Slovenia